lucuma/Clay/README.md

 ## Quickstart

-    $ clay new myprojectname

-Will generate a new app container with the following structure

-    myprojectname
-      ├── static/
-      ├── views/
-      └── settings.json

-Inside that folder, run the development server with:
+Inside this folder, run the development server with:

     $ clay run